Fast Fourier Color Constancy: Fourier Regularization and Preconditioning

 We use this technique during training to reparameterize all model components $( \{F_k \}, G, B )$ as rescaled FFT vectors, each with their own values for $\lambda_0$ and $\lambda_1$.
 The effect of this can be seen in Fig.~\ref{fig:opt}, where we show the loss during our two training stages.
 We compare against naive time-domain optimization (Eq.~\ref{eq:primal_loss}) and non-preconditioned frequency-domain optimization (Eq.~\ref{eq:fourier_loss} with $\mathbf{w}=1$).
 Our preconditioned reformulation exhibits a significant speedup and finds minima with lower losses.

-For all experiments (excluding our ``deep'' variants, see the supplement), training is as follows: All model parameters are initialized to $0$, then we have a convex pre-training step which optimizes Eq.~\ref{eq:fourier_loss} where $f(\cdot)$ is a logistic loss (described in the supplement) using LBFGS for $16$ iterations, and then we optimize Eq.~\ref{eq:fourier_loss} where $f(\cdot)$ is the non-convex BVM loss in Eq.~\ref{eq:lossdata} using LBFGS for $64$ iterations.
+For all experiments (excluding our ``deep'' variants, see the appendix), training is as follows: All model parameters are initialized to $0$, then we have a convex pre-training step which optimizes Eq.~\ref{eq:fourier_loss} where $f(\cdot)$ is a logistic loss (described in the appendix) using LBFGS for $16$ iterations, and then we optimize Eq.~\ref{eq:fourier_loss} where $f(\cdot)$ is the non-convex BVM loss in Eq.~\ref{eq:lossdata} using LBFGS for $64$ iterations.